flutter/website/src/content/platform-integration/web/renderers.md

 ### Default build mode

-The default mode is used when `flutter run` and `flutter build web` commands are used without any extra arguments.
+The default mode is used when `flutter run` and `flutter build web` commands are used without passing `--wasm` or by passing `--no-wasm`.
 This build mode only uses the `canvaskit` renderer.

 ### WebAssembly build mode